 - refrain from using vulgar, obscene, libellous or defamatory expressions.

 3.2.3.
 Political involvement

-Employees must inform in writing the Bank before assuming any position in any political or state organisation..
+Employees must inform in writing the direct manager and the Compliance Directorate of the Bank (e-mail address Monitorizare_CG@otpbank.ro) before assuming any position in any political or state organisation. by filling-in Conflicts of interests statement, Annex to the Conflicts of interests management Policy within OTP Bank Romania S.A.
 In the course of their work at the Bank, employees may not misuse their roles or positions assumed at the political or state organisation.

 Employees may only provide support to political organisations or persons observing the prohibition as stated in Chapter "Sponsorship".
 The Bank's resources (human resources, facilities, other assets) must not be used in support of political events.